 Your car insurance rates vary based on factors like where you live, what kind of car you drive, your driving habits and more.
 The annual average is $1,300 for the whole US.

-Estimate your car insurance rates
+Average car insurance rates

 Your individual circumstances, your car and the policy you choose will affect the price you pay for car insurance.
 Insurers calculate cost based on your perceived risk.